How to Grow Healthy Tomatoes

 While tomatoes are the most commonly grown vegetable, they're also one of the most problematic.
 A wide range of pests and diseases can attack tomatoes, ruining your plants before you get to enjoy a full harvest.
 Here's help for learning how to grow tomatoes.

 Tomatoes, like most vegetables, grow best in a spot with full sun and well-drained soil.
 They'll be more prone to disease if you plant them in heavy clay soil or shade.
 Also, it's helpful to plant tomatoes in a different part of the garden each year as diseases can build up in the soil.

 If you have poor soil or don't have the option of planting your tomatoes in a different spot each year, try growing tomatoes in containers.
 Most tomatoes do really well in large pots filled with a potting mix designed for container-grown plants.
-Just be sure you have a big-enough pot -- at least 12 inches in diameter -- many tomato varieties can grow 6 feet tall by the end of the season!
+Just be sure you have a pot that's at least 12 inches in diameter; many tomato varieties can grow 6 feet tall by the end of the season!

 From cherry tomatoes to heirloom, there are literally hundreds of tomato varieties on the market.
 As you learn how to grow tomatoes, you need to realize that different types are best adapted to different areas.
 For example, the University of Florida has released varieties such as 'Solar Set' that thrive in hot, humid conditions.
 Other areas, such as 'Northern Delight', have been bred to produce fruit quickly and are best for short-season areas.
 Check with local experts, such as your county extension agent, for recommendations.

-Another key to preventing disease problems is to select disease-resistant varieties.
+Another key to preventing tomato disease problems is to select disease-resistant varieties.
 These will often have a letter, or series of letters (such as VFFN), on the plant tag or in the seed-catalog description.
 These letters stand for different disease strains.